 \begin{proof} The proof is identical to~\cite[Lemma~4.5]{LW_HF1}.
 One partitions $C$ into short arcs contained in the balls of the cover $\Oo(\Bb)$, with length $\le R^i_j$.
 Inside each ball one joins the endpoints of an arc to the corresponding center along edges of $\Gamma$.
 The difference between the original arc and the resulting path in $\Gamma$ lies in a harmonic ball and hence can be filled using Lemma~\ref{lem:fill-ball}.
 Summing over all arcs gives the desired estimates. \end{proof}

 The idea of controlling the combinatorial filling via integer solutions of linear systems was introduced in~\cite{nabutovsky2006curvature}.
-We are going to show that it is possible to obtain an upper bound of the number of simplicies needed to fill a simplicial cycle which depends linearly on the size of the cycle.
+We show that one can obtain an upper bound for the number of simplices needed to fill a simplicial cycle which depends linearly on the size of the cycle.
 Note that this is independent of the dimension of the simplicial complex.

 Let $A\in\mathbb{Z}^{\ell\times n}$, $b\in\mathbb{Z}^\ell$, and assume $\mathrm{rank}(A)=m\le \ell$.
 Set

 Let $Y$ be the maximum of the absolute values of all $m\times m$ minors of the augmented matrix $(A\,|\,b)$: